carpentries-incubator/geospatial-python/_episodes/05-access-data.md

 Here, we specify that we want to download the first (and only) band, and a slice of the width and height dimensions.

 ~~~
-# save whole image to disk
+# save portion of an image to disk
 nir[0,1500:2200,1500:2200].rio.to_raster("nir_subset.tif")
 ~~~
 {: .language-python}